-Lot size directly impacts how much a market move affects your accounts so that 100 pip move on a small trade will not be felt nearly as much as the same hundred pip move on a very large trade size.
-Here is a definition of different lot sizes you will come across in your trading career as well as a helpful analogy borrowed from one of the most respected books in the trading business.
+The trading lot size directly impacts how much a market move affects your accounts.
+For example, a 100-pip move on a small trade will not be felt nearly as much as the same 100-pip move on very large trade size.

-Micro lots are the smallest tradable lot available to most brokers.
-A micro lot is a lot of 1000 units of your accounting funding currency.
-If your account is funded in US dollars a micro lot is $1000 worth of the base currency you want to trade.
-If you are trading a dollar-based pair, 1 pip would be equal to 10 cents.
-Micro lots are very good for beginners that need to be more at ease while trading.
+Micro lots are the smallest tradeable lot available to most brokers.
+They are lots of 1,000 units of your account funding currency.
+If your account is funded in U.S. dollars, this means that a micro lot is $1,000 worth of the base currency you want to trade.
+If you are trading a dollar-based pair, one pip would be equal to ten cents.
+Micro lots are very good for beginners who want to keep risk to a minimum while practicing their trading.

 Using Standard Lots

-Most forex traders that you come across are going to be trading mini lots or micro lots.
-It might not be glamorous, but keep your lot size within reason for your account size will help you to survive long term.
+Most forex traders you come across are going to be trading mini lots or micro lots.
+It might not feel glamorous, but keeping your lot size within reason relative to your account size will help you preserve your trading capital to continue trading for the long term.

 A Helpful Visualization

-When you place an extremely large trade size relative to your accounts, the road gets as narrow as a tightrope wire, such that any small movement in the market much like a gust of wind in the example, could send a trader the point of no return
+When you place an extremely large trade size relative to your account balance, the bridge gets as narrow as a tightrope wire.
+Any small movement in the market could be like a gust of wind, blowing the trader off balance and leading to disaster.